Logistics Data Sheet

 Tybee Island maintains a generally low crime rate, making it a safe destination for families.
 However, parental vigilance is always required, especially regarding environmental factors:

-- Water Safety: Be aware of rip currents; always swim near lifeguard stations (seasonal).
-Heed all beach flag warnings.
-Young children should always wear appropriate floatation devices.
+Water Safety: Be aware of rip currents; always swim near lifeguard stations.
 The ocean bottom can have sudden drop-offs.

 Part 4: Foodie Bible